Ian Steedman

 Ian Steedman (born 1941, London) is a British economist.
 He was for many years a professor of economics at the University of Manchester before moving down the road to Manchester Metropolitan University.
 He retired from there at the end of 2006, but was appointed as an emeritus professor.

-His work
+Works

 Steedman has been recognised as one of the leading Neo-Ricardian economic theorists with work in the areas overlapping with those of Marx, Sraffa, Marshall, Jevons and Wicksteed.
 He has also made contributions to economic theory on time, international trade, capital theory and growth and distribution.

 He is also a senior research fellow at the William Temple Foundation, and his work now includes the study of "happiness" and its relation to welfare economics.
+In the Spring of 1993, Steedman was a Fellow at the Swedish Collegium for Advanced Study in Uppsala, Sweden.

 Ian Steedman is on the editorial board of The European Journal of the History of Economic Thought.

 Festschrift

 Vint J., Metcalfe J.S., Kurz H.D., Salvadori N., and Samuelson P.A.
 (2009).
 Economic theory and economic thought: Essays in honour of Ian Steedman.
 Routledge Taylor & Francis Group.